 Where can you learn Thai Foot Massage?

-However what is almost always lacking in Thai Foot Massage courses is specific training for foot conditions like hammer toes, plantar faciitis, bunyons, general foot health, and education about lifestyle habits that cause foot problems in the first place.
+However what is almost always lacking in Thai Foot Massage courses is specific training for foot conditions like hammer toes, plantar fasciitis, bunyons, general foot health, and education about lifestyle habits that cause foot problems in the first place.

 How can you learn Thai Foot Massage and Thai Reflexology at its highest level?